Vaidehii28/PODTALK/README.md

 Podcast websites are an essential tool for podcasters to reach a wider audience, as they provide a central hub for listeners to access their content.

+# FUNCTIONALITY
+Search Bar:
+This allows users to get the podcast of their choice

+ALL podcast:
+this includes the the all category podcast at one place.

+audio:
+users can listen the podcast by click on the podcast of their choice.

+Video: Users can see the podcast of their choice by click.

 ![Readme Background](./src/static/Screenshot 2023-04-23 111821.jpg)